FAS Faculty First-Look

 - Meet prospective faculty mentors

-Eligible participants include in the Humanities and Social Sciences senior doctoral degree candidates and in the Sciences post-doctoral scholars fewer than 5 years from degree.
-Applicants should be working in fields represented among FAS departments and research centers.
-In the Sciences, scholars from Psychology and Chemistry are particularly encouraged to apply.
-Applicants from African American, Latinx, American Indian, Alaskan Native and Native Hawaiian descent, and other underserved populations in the Academy and/or at FAS including scholars with disabilities and those who are first in their families to attend college re encouraged to apply.
+Eligible participants include senior doctoral degree candidates in the Humanities and Social Sciences.
+Applicants should be located in the United States and working in fields represented among NYU Arts and Science departments and research centers.
+All eligible applicants are encouraged to apply.
+Applicants from African American, Latinx, American Indian, Alaskan Native and Native Hawaiian descent, and other underserved populations in the Academy and/or at Arts and Science, including scholars with disabilities and those who are first in their families to attend college are especially encouraged to apply.

 Additionally, applicants must: